Hämeenkatu

 Hämeenkatu is the main street of Tampere, Finland, located in the city center.
 The boulevard is roughly a kilometre long, and 28.5 m wide (driveway and sidewalk) at its widest point.

 Hämeenkatu is a boulevard, which begins from the east at the Tampere railway station, continues westward to the Hämeenpuisto park, and is covered with cobble stones for its entire length.
 The street also contains the Hämeensilta bridge crossing the Tammerkoski rapids with gorgeous views on both sides.
 The bridge that Hämeenkatu runs across Tammerkoski is decorated with four human statues, one at each corner of the bridge.
 Of these statues, three represent men and one represents a woman.

 Eastwards from the railway station, Hämeenkatu is followed by the 700 m-long Itsenäisyydenkatu, which then diverges into Sammonkatu and Teiskontie.
 In the west, Hämeenkatu continues first as Pirkankatu and then as Pispalan valtatie.

 Construction of the Tampere light rail on the street started in 2017, and in connection to the work, the pedestrian walkways, trees along the street and lighting were renovated and the Hämeensilta bridge was repaired.
-The Tampere light rail will be finished in 2021.
+The Tampere light rail started operating in 2021.